 With this $100 statement credit, your annual fee would effectively drop back down to $450 for another year.
 Factor in that $300 travel credit, and you can easily view it as just a $150 annual fee.

-Meanwhile, American Express hasn’t yet made any similar moves to satisfy travelers with the Platinum Card from American Express, which also carries a $550 annual fee.
+Meanwhile, American Express hasn’t yet made any similar moves to satisfy travelers with the Platinum Card® from American Express, which carries a $695 annual fee.

 This is great news if you’ve got a Chase Sapphire Reserve card.
 While this discounted annual fee is only available to cardholders whose fee comes due between now and July 1, that could eventually expand.